AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/mpi_results.md

   // Communications

-  // If i am not node i, I will check if values from node i are better than mine if (prank != i) {
+  // If I am not node i, I will check if values from node i are better than mine if (prank != i) {
     if (otherBestCost < tempBestCost) {
       tempTerminationCondition = otherTerminationCondition;